 The amounts that the Company and you contribute to the plan are deposited in a trust fund, which does not form part of the Company's assets and is administered separately.
-CIBC Mellon is the trustee and custodian of the DB component of the fund.
-Manulife holds the assets of the DC component of the fund.
+CIBC Mellon is the trustee and custodian of this fund.